 Hackers used a fake Binance website to trick users into installing malware.
 Please do not install any unknown software or browser plug-ins on your computer/smartphone.

-- The phishing site below attempted to trick users into moving their assets to a “secured wallet” as soon as possible.
-Binance will never ask any users to do this.
+Hackers directed users to another fake Binance website and tricked them into moving their assets to a “secured wallet” as soon as possible.
+Please note that Binance will never ask you to move your funds to another wallet.